Matthew Davison – Landscape painter

 Member of Devon Artist Network

-From years of making images as a cinematographer looking through lenses all my life, observing and creating light on set and stage, painting has re-invigorated the creative process for me beyond the strictures the camera.
+From many years of making images as a cinematographer, looking through lenses all my life, observing and creating light on set and stage, painting has re-invigorated the creative process for me beyond the strictures the camera.
 In painting I seek the pure joy and drama of landscape, it’s form and how it’s affected by light.

 Atmosphere, imagination and expression are important to me in a painting.
 These elements become a transformation of memory and observation into a new thing, a painting with a life of it’s own.
 I often return to the same piece of Dartmoor landscape, and though familiar, it is always different.
 This observation defines the painting.